chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 If you will now imagine a communication system, you will realize that there is a great deal of variability about what goes into the system and also a great deal of variability about what comes out.
 The input and the output can therefore be described in terms of their variance (or their information).
 If it is a good communication system, however, there must be some systematic relation between what goes in and what comes out.
 That is to say, the output will depend upon the input, or will be correlated with the input.
 If we measure this correlation, then we can say how much of the output variance is attributable to the input and how much is due to random fluctuations or "noise" introduced by the system during transmission.
 So we see that the measure of transmitted information is simply a measure of input-output correlation.

+> If it is a good communication system, however, there must be some systematic relation between what goes in and what comes out.

 There are two simple rules to follow.
 Whenever I refer to "amount of information," you will understand "variance."
 And whenever I refer to "amount of transmitted information," you will understand "covariance" or "correlation."

 The situation can be described graphically by two partially overlapping circles.
 Then the left circle can be taken to represent the variance of the input, the right circle the variance of the output, and the overlap the covariance of input and output.
 I shall speak of the left circle as the amount of input information, the right circle as the amount of output information, and the overlap as the amount of transmitted information.

 In the experiments on absolute judgment, the observer is considered to be a communication channel.
 Then the left circle would represent the amount of information in the stimuli, the right circle the amount of information in his responses, and the overlap the stimulus-response correlation as measured by the amount of transmitted information.
 The experimental problem is to increase the amount of input information and to measure the amount of transmitted information.
 If the observer's absolute judgments are quite accurate, then nearly all of the input information will be transmitted and will be recoverable from his responses.
 If he makes errors, the transmitted information may be considerably less than the input.
 We expect that, as we increase the amount of input information, the observer will begin to make more and more errors; we can test the limits of accuracy of his absolute judgments.
 If the human observer is a reasonable kind of communication system, then when we increase the amount of input information the transmitted information will increase at first and will eventually level off at some asymptotic value.
 This asymptotic value we take to be the channel capacity of the observer: it represents the greatest amount of information that he can give us about the stimulus on the basis of an absolute judgment.
 The channel capacity is the upper limit on the extent to which the observer can match his responses to the stimuli we give him.

+> The channel capacity is the upper limit on the extent to which the observer can match his responses to the stimuli we give him.

 Now just a brief word about the bit and we can begin to look at some data.
 One bit of information is the amount of information that we need to make a decision between two equally likely alternatives.
 If we must decide whether a man is less than six feet tall or more than six feet tall and if we know that the chances are 50-50, then we need one bit of information.
 Notice that this unit of information does not refer in any way to the unit of length that we use -- feet, inches, centimeters, etc. However you measure the man's height, we still need just one bit of information.